University Medical Practice5 Pritchatts RoadEdgbastonBirmingham, B15 2QUTel: 0121 687 3055 option 1

 More information is available on the clinics and services page.

-We have an arrangement with several local pharmacies in Selly Oak, Five Ways and Harborne enabling repeat prescriptions to be ordered directly from them, without you needing to contact the surgery.
-Your medication will be available for collection 1-2 working days after the request.
+We will still have an arrangement with several local pharmacies in Selly Oak, Five Ways and Harborne that enables those of a vulnerable disposition or with a specific need to order repeat prescriptions directly from the pharmacy.
+In these cases the medication will be available for collection 1-2 working days after the request.
 This service is free and all you need to do is to take your re-order slip to the pharmacy of your choice and enquire about this service.
 Please note that if a medication review is due then the pharmacy will not be able to obtain your prescription and they will ask you to book an appointment with your usual doctor.

 We also offer an online booking and home delivery service with Pharmacy2U.
 Visit their website for further information and ordering.